froukje/datamapu/content/posts/classical_ml/decision_tree_regression_example.md

 1. Order the numerical feature in an ascending way.
 2. Calculate the mean of neighboring items.
 These are all possible splits.
 3. Determine the SSE for all possible splits.
-4. Choose the lowest of these SSEs as the Gini SSE of this feature.
+4. Choose the lowest of these SSEs as the SSE of this feature.

 ![possible splits age](/images/decision_tree/dt_splits_age_regression.png)
 *Possible splits for the numerical feature 'age'.*

-Now, let's calculate the Gini Impurity for each of these splits.
+Now, let's calculate the SSE for each of these splits.

-![possible splits age SSE](/images/decision_tree/dt_regression_age_all_splits.drawio.png) *Possible splits for the numerical feature 'age'.*
+![possible splits age SSE](/images/decision_tree/dt_regression_age_all_splits.drawio.png) *Possible splits for the numerical feature 'age' and their corresponding SSE.*

 From the above results, we see that all SSE values for the feature 'age' are higher than the one for 'likes height', which was the previous best feature.
 Therefore 'likes height' remains the best feature to split the data and we can build the first level of our tree.